 Justice Guzman is the Court's liaison to the Commission on Judicial Conduct, the Texas Access to Justice Foundation and the Texas Access to Justice Commission, responsible for oversight and funding of the state's legal assistance programs for the poor.
-She also is Chair of the Supreme Court's Permanent Judicial Commission for Children,
+She also is Chair of the Supreme Court's Permanent Judicial Commission for Children, Youth and Families.

 Justice Guzman's devotion to the law and her community has been recognized by national, state and local organizations.
 Justice Guzman's devotion to the law and her community has been recognized by national, state and local organizations.
 She is a 2014 recipient of the Women and the Law Section of the State Bar of Texas Sara T. Hughes Lawyers of Achievement Award and is a 2014 recipient of the of the Association of Women Attorneys' "Premier Women in the Law Modern Trailblazer" award.
 Her alma mater, South Texas College of Law, recently recognized Justice Guzman's significant career accomplishments and community leadership with a 2014 Alumni Impact Award.
 The National Hispanic Bar Association honored Justice Guzman with a 2009 Latina Judge of the Year Award.
 Justice Guzman holds Pathfinder Awards from both the Texas Women Lawyers and the Travis County Women Lawyers Association and was an early recipient of the Texas Executive Women Women on the Move® award.